andrewfowlie/thermal_funcs/README.md

     from thermal_funcs import J_B, J_F
     J_F(100., method='quad')

-is compatible with Python 2 and 3.
-It requires CppHeaderParser, future, and functools32 for Python 2, all of which may be installed via pip.
+is compatible with Python 2 and 3, though must be built for a specific version.
+It has no dependencies.
+By default, SWIG will build for your `python --version`.
+To alter this, change the PYTHON variable in the makefile compile with your chosen Python.h header.